 - Place the fine strainer over the 2 qt bowl.
 Pour the mole puree into the strainer and press using a rubber spatula.
 Do this in two or three batches if necessary Discarding all the fiber and skins and just collecting the ancho puree.

 - Reserve the strained mole puree for the next step.

 - Place the 8 qt. pot or Dutch Oven onto the range and set the flame to medium-high to heat and preheat for 10 minutes.

-- In the pot will be all the chicken fat and brown bit from the chicken this is the sucs or fond.
-Pour the strained ancho puree in the pot that is still over medium high heat and sauté to deglaze the pot.
-Scraping the bottom the pot with wooden spatula to get all the caramelized bits up and into the sauce.
+- In the pot will be all the chicken fat and browned bits from the chicken this is the sucs or fond.
+Pour the strained ancho puree in the pot that is still over medium-high heat and sauté to deglaze the pot.
+Scraping the bottom the pot with a wooden spatula to get all the caramelized bits up and into the sauce.

 - Sauté and stir the mole sauce constantly to reduce and thicken.
 This will take 20 to 30 minutes.